 - Reduced sweating, caused by medications such as diuretics, sedatives, tranquilizers and certain heart and blood pressure drugs.

 - Taking several drugs for various conditions.
 It is important, however, to continue to take prescribed medication and discuss possible problems with a physician.

 - Drinking alcoholic beverages.

 Heat stroke is a life-threatening form of hyperthermia.
 It occurs when the body is overwhelmed by heat and unable to control its temperature.
-Someone with a body temperature above 104 degrees Fahrenheit is likely suffering from heat stroke and may have symptoms of confusion, combativeness, strong rapid pulse, lack of sweating, dry flushed skin, faintness, staggering, possible delirium or coma.
+Heat stroke occurs when someone’s body temperature increases significantly (generally above 104 degrees Fahrenheit) and has symptoms such as mental status changes (like confusion or combativeness), strong rapid pulse, lack of sweating, dry flushed skin, faintness, staggering, or coma.
 Seek immediate emergency medical attention for a person with any of these symptoms, especially an older adult.

 If you suspect that someone is suffering from a heat-related illness:

 - Get the person out of the heat and into a shady, air-conditioned or other cool place.
 Urge them to lie down.